 Get Involved, Make a Difference Locally

-You can help ensure Bite-to-Balance’s ongoing success by supporting Alameda Health System Foundation.
+You can help ensure Food Is Medicine’s ongoing success by supporting Alameda Health System Foundation.
 Besides supporting current needs, more donations will help the Health System expand the program to clinics in other regions of our county.